VSvetlakov/WheelOfWhales/README.md

 pip3 install -r requirements.txt
 cp .env-example .env
-nano .env  # Here you must specify your API_ID and API_HASH, the rest is taken by default python3 main.py
+nano .env  # Here you must specify your API_ID and API_HASH, the rest is taken by default

+# If you want to use automatic wallet connection, install Node.js dependencies:
+npm install

+python3 main.py
 ```